xavdid/advent-of-code/blog/src/content/writeups/2025/3/index.md

 ## Part 2

 Well, that didn't last long.
 Luckily, our general approach is sound, but we need to tweak the algorithm so that the size of our number is configurable.
-Believe it or not, this is a great use case for recursion!
+This is a type of problem that lends itself well to an approach called "dynamic programming", where we break down a repetitive problem into more manageable chunks

-Part 1 illustrated the two steps in our algorithm: find a lead digit and find a tail digit.
-If we wanted to find a 3-digit number, the process would be mostly the same.
+If we wanted to find a 3-digit number, the process would be similar to that of the 2-digit number.
 We'd find a lead digit that has at least 2 numbers after it, then find a 2-digit number to its right.
-A 4-digit number is a lead digit that's 3+ spots from the end followed by our 3-digit number above.
-And so the recursive shape of this problem starts to take shape.
+A 4-digit number follows the same pattern: a lead digit that's 3+ spots from the end followed by our 3-digit number above.

-To find a number of any length `N`, we find the highest lead with enough space behind it followed by the largest `N-1`-digit number.
-On each recursion, we pass the digits to the right of the last lead digit and decrement its length.
-Eventually we just need a 1 digit number, which will be the `max` of the digits (with no more recursion).
+Generalizing this approach, the solution for any number length `N` is a lead digit at least `N` spaces from the end followed by the solution to `N-1`.
+That continues to be true until you reach `N == 1`, at which point you just find the biggest remaining number and stop recursing.
+This is the heart of dynamic programming: a big solution is just a bunch of smaller solutions strung together (usually with recursion of some kind).

-We'll restructure our code to separate concerns a bit.
+To actually code this up, we'll restructure our code to separate concerns a bit.
 Now our function will _only_ find numbers, not do any of the type conversion we'll need for the actual problem.
 Here's the diff:

 ```py del={1,3,7,11,13} ins={2,4-5,8,14}
 def highest_joltage(num: str) -> int: